h1

 IO: AsyncRead + AsyncWrite + Clone;

-and some IO object that implements
+Each call to accept takes a url and some IO object that implements

-and async versions of Read
+Clone and async versions of Read and Write.
+The Clone bound is

 important because it enables freely copying owned handles of the same value